Monday, October 28, 2024

 It should also be noted that even my best effort at leveling the reservoir needed some adjustment.
 Unable to move the reservoir, I instead opted for plastic shims that would allow me to make micro adjustments to the basin, ensuring that water more evenly spread across the surface of the basin and drain more evenly into the reservoir.

 Once the basin and crushed granite were in place, I made some adjustments to the nearby plantings surrounding the Tsukubia area.
-In time the plants will grow and and should fill in and gaps.
+In time the plants will grow and and should fill in any gaps.

 The last hardscape feature I wanted to add was a stepping stone in front of the basin.
 The original Tsukubai at Ryōan-ji, in Kyoto, Japan has several stepping stones that are used as an approach to the basin and from which to crouch (the word Tsukubia literally means "to crouch”).